Brunch & Batter

 I'm no stranger to a seasonal cocktail, but this one reigns supreme.
 Everything about it screams fall, but the icing on the fall cake?
 That burnt cinnamon!
 Topping off this chai Moscow mule cocktail with a fiery cinnamon stick?
 Ok- where do I sign?

-The Moscow mule is a cocktail traditionally made with vodka, ginger beer and fresh lime.
-They are fizzy (thanks to the ginger beer), light and perfect for a summer day.
-They are usually served in a copper mug (like in the pictures) in order to keep them icy cold, since copper is very good at conducting temperature.
-Plus who doesn't want to use a super cool drinking vessel for their super cool drink?
+The Moscow Mule is a cocktail traditionally made with vodka, ginger beer, and fresh lime.
+They are fizzy (thanks to the ginger beer), light, and perfect for a summer day.
+They are usually served in a copper mug (like in the pictures) in order to keep them icy cold, since copper is very good at conducting heat.
+Plus, who doesn't want to use a super cool drinking vessel for their super cool drink?

 Ingredients